An ode to Calamari…

 All you need to do is drop the cut calamari into boiling water for 30 – 60 seconds until it is opaque and cooked through, then plunge into an ice bath afterwards to prevent them overcooking and becoming rubbery.
 Then just toss the cooled calamari with the other ingredients and you’re almost done!

-I deliberately made this calamari ceviche so that is nightshade free!
+I deliberately made this calamari ceviche so that is nightshade free and Autoimmune Protocol compliant!
 There are no tomatoes or peppers of any kind here, like in typical ceviche recipes, so those of you who need to avoid nightshades will be able to enjoy this, too!
 I used radishes to give a little bit of heat, in place of the usual jalapeño or serrano peppers.

 If made according to the recipe, you will have enough Calamari Ceviche to serve 4 as an appetizer, heaped into bowls, as shown above.
 However, for a party presentation, the calamari ceviche looks fantastic spooned into shot glasses!
 You will get approximately 24 shot glass sized servings, depending on the glasses you use!